Squish for Qt Tutorials

 Behavior-Driven Development (BDD) is an extension of the Test-Driven Development approach which puts the definition of acceptance criteria at the beginning of the development process as opposed to writing tests after the software has been developed.
 With possible cycles of code changes done after testing.

-files, which describe product features through the expected application behavior in one or many Scenarios
+Behavior Driven Tests are built out of a set of Feature files, which describe product features through the expected application behavior in one or many Scenarios.
+Each Scenario

-is built out of a sequence of steps which represent actions or verifications that need to be tested for that Scenario
+is built out of a sequence of Steps which represent actions or verifications that need to be tested for that Scenario

 .

 BDD focuses on expected application behavior, not on implementation details.
 Therefore BDD tests are described in a human-readable Domain Specific Language (DSL).
 As this language is not technical, such tests can be created not only by programmers, but also by product owners, testers or business analysts.
 Additionally, during the product development, such tests serve as living product documentation.
 For Squish usage, BDD tests shall be created using Gherkin syntax.
 The previously written product specification (BDD tests) can be turned into executable tests.
-This step by step tutorial presents automating BDD tests with squishide
+This step by step tutorial presents automating BDD tests with Squish IDE support.

 Gherkin syntax